 This marks the end of your preparation.
 With background research, an introduction, and

 questions on hand, you are ready to record.
+Don’t forget to do a podcast transcription for a more accessible interview podcast.
 Good luck!

 Other Truth Work Media Resources